 Applicants are normally required to hold an undergraduate degree in a related field with a minimum of 3.0 GPA on SFU’s 4.33 scale (B average or 70%).
 Applications from students with other degrees or with equivalent professional training and experience will also be considered.

-SFU's Office of Graduate and Postdoctoral Studies manages applications for the departments, including setting minimum standards for admission and reviewing documents.
-See their website for this broad-based information.
+Graduate and Postdoctoral Studies manages applications for departments, including setting minimum standards for admission and reviewing documents.
+See their website for information about credentials, grades and language requirements.
 Please be aware that the majority of successful REM applicants exceed the minimum qualification standards set by Graduate and Postdoctoral Studies.

 Please refer to the Graduate General Regulations for more information.

 Potential applicants are expected to self-assess if they are qualified or not.
 We will not preview CVs, transcripts or course descriptions in advance of submitting an application.
 We have done our best to provide you with as much information as needed for you to evaluate your qualifications yourself to determine if you meet the criteria for application.
 Please feel free to enquire with the Graduate Program Assistant if you feel any of the information provided requires clarification, but they will not review or assess your information or documents.

 If after reviewing the criteria, you feel you are not qualified to apply for a REM graduate degree, you might consider a REM undergraduate degree.
 Second bachelor's degrees are not uncommon and this path may also provide you with the skills and network opportunities you are looking for.